 When you’ve made a few prints and feel comfortable with the process, start to experiment.

 If you cut your vegetable in half horizontally, try another vertically or cut it into slices.

 Use different colours.
 Mix colours instead of using them straight from the tube.

 Make patterns and pictures using different vegetables together.

 Don’t limit yourself to using the cut surfaces.
 Stems and the texture of skins can make interesting prints.

 TIPS FOR PRINTING WITH FRUIT & VEGETABLES

 Firm fruit is easier to print with than soft fruit.
-The print above was made with a stem of rhubarb, split lengthwise.

 Don’t cut off the stalk as they make convenient handles.
 If children find it too difficult to hold the fruit or vegetable, use a corn-on-the-cob holder to make a handle.